top of page

 by Curt Ryle

 Western swing features country music instrumentation with fiddle and guitar; however, traditional country music on a steel guitar is always played on an E9th tuning, while western swing is typically played on a C6th tuning.
-The C6th tuning was created primarily for jazz music.
-The great steel guitarist for Ernest Tubb, Buddy Emmons, released a fabulous album in 1960 called 4 Wheel Drive that was pure jazz and featured the C6th tuning along with jazz guitarist Leon Rhodes.
-The difference in country fiddle versus western swing is clearly the improvised jazz solos played in swing, which would be taboo in country.
-Country music has very simple chords and notes on a fiddle and guitar, featuring pentatonic notes in the scale, where western swing fiddle and guitar have very influential jazz notes and chords comprised of sharps and flats heard only in swing and jazz.
+The C6th tuning was created primarily for jazz.
+The great steel guitarist for Ernest Tubb, Buddy Emmons, released a very important album in 1960 called 4 Wheel Drive that was pure jazz, and it featured the C6th tuning together with jazz guitarist Leon Rhodes.
+The difference in country & bluegrass fiddle versus western swing is the use of improvised jazz solos played in swing, which are not allowed in country.
+Country music has very simple chords and notes on fiddle and guitar, featuring pentatonic notes on the scale, whereas western swing fiddle and guitar have influential jazz notes and progressive chords of sharps and flats heard only in swing and jazz.
 Only lyrically do I see western swing’s resemblance to country music.
 The lyrics in swing tell stories and ballads much like country music.
-To summarize, western swing clearly has it’s own genre and deserves to be in a league by itself.
-As a studio musician I have played on thousands of songs and I can tell you there are very few guitarists, bass players, or steel players in Nashville, Tennessee who have the skills or understanding to play western swing, and I’m talking about some of the best musicians Nashville has to offer.
+In summary, western swing is clearly it’s own genre and deserves to be in a league by itself.
+As a studio musician, I have played on thousands of songs and can tell you there are very few stringed instrument players in Nashville, Tennessee who have the skill or understanding to play improvised western swing, and I’m talking about some of the best musicians Nashville has to offer.
 Just my two cents!

 ANNUAL Festival

-Join us at the Cowtown Birthplace of Western Swing Festival, where a veritable “Who’s Who“ of legendary musicians and devoted fans from across the country gather each year to celebrate the birth of western swing in Cowtown on the second weekend of November.
-Our epic festival honors the three founding pillars of Western swing - the Light Crust Doughboys, the Musical Brownies and the famed Texas Playboys.
-In addition to twelve live bands performing at historic National Hall on Thursday, Friday & Saturday, there is also a screening of our landmark documentary film and a fun-filled Stockyards Tour with chic western culture shopping, memorable HERD Cattle Drive and a western swing dance at Mule Alley’s Second Rodeo Dancehall.
-Reserved seating is limited, so click on the fiddle logo above to secure your tickets.
+Join us at the Cowtown Birthplace of Western Swing Festival, where a veritable “Whos Who“ of legendary musicians and devoted fans from across the country gather each year to celebrate this historic century-old music on the second weekend of November.
+Our epic festival honors the 3 founding pillars of western swing - the Light Crust Doughboys, the Musical Brownies and the famed Texas Playboys.
+In addition to 12 incredible bands performing at National Hall on Thursday, Friday & Saturday, you will view a film screening of our landmark documentary, and enjoy our Stockyards Tour, featuring chic western culture shopping, a memorable HERD Cattle Drive and fun western swing dancing at Mule Alley’s Second Rodeo Dancehall.
+Reserved seating is limited, so click on the logo above to secure your tickets.

 donate to film & Festival